Saving Foundation Flow-Matching Priors for Inverse Problems: Abstract

 \section{Abstract}

-Foundation flow-matching (FM) models promise a universal prior for solving inverse problems (IPs), yet today they trail behind domain-specific or even untrained priors. \emph{How can we unlock their potential?} We introduce FMPlug, a plug-in framework that redefines how foundation FMs are used in IPs.
-FMPlug combines an instance-guided, time-dependent warm-start strategy with a sharp Gaussianity regularization, adding problem-specific guidance while preserving the Gaussian structures.
-This leads to a significant performance boost across image restoration and scientific IPs.
-Our results point to a path for making foundation FM models practical, reusable priors for IP solving.
+Foundation flow-matching (FM) models promise universal priors for solving inverse problems (IPs); yet today, they trail behind domain-specific and even untrained priors. \emph{How can we unlock their potential?} We introduce FMPlug, a plug-in framework that redefines how foundation FMs are used in IPs.
+FMPlug combines an instance-guided, time-dependent warm-start strategy with sharp Gaussianity regularization, adding problem-specific guidance while preserving the Gaussian structures.
+For evaluation, we consider both simple image restoration tasks and scientific IPs with a few similar samples---where the prohibitive cost of data collection and model training hinders the development of domain-specific generative models.
+Our superior experimental results confirm the effectiveness of FMPlug.
+Overall, FMPlug paves the way for making foundation FM models practical, reusable priors for IPs, especially scientific ones with few similar samples.